oroinc/documentation/api/client-requirements.rst

     ]

-For more information about the API client requirements, see |JSON Specifications|.
+For more information about the API client requirements, see |JSON:API: Client Responsibilities|.

 .. include:: /include/include-links-dev.rst